Basara (manga): The Deceased

 Sarasa's twin brother, raised as the child of fate in order to protect Sarasa.
 Respected by everyone in Byakko Village, Tatara is very responsible, and very close to his sister.
 He is killed by General Kazan, one of the Red King's subordinates.

 The name Tatara refers to bellows, as used to smelt metal.
+It is also the Japanese name of Bond, a Mansion under the White Tiger (Byakko).